slicedpan/carbonado/README.md

       end
     end

+The `stub_gem_method` method overrides the `Kernel#gem` method to be a no-op.
+This is useful when a gem uses the `Kernel#gem` method to activate a gem at runtime.
+This works fine if the gem is installed using Bundler, but if you are activating it with Carbonado, then this will fail.
+The only common use case for this is if you are using ActiveRecord, and are manually activating one of the SQL gems at runtime using Carbonado.
+For example:

+    Carbonado.activate_gem("sqlite3", "~> 0.1.14")
+    # This will fail
+    ActiveRecord::Base.establish_connection(:adapter => "sqlite3", :database => "foo.sqlite")

+    # Use stub_gem_method to make Kernel#gem a no-op
+    Carbonado.stub_gem_method do
+      ActiveRecord::Base.establish_connection(:adapter => "sqlite3", :database => "foo.sqlite")
+    end

+This does mean that you will need to take responsibility for ensuring version compatibility between the SQL gem and ActiveRecord.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.